 While Poland is often associated closely with the Second World War, there’s much more to the country than just historical sites related to the war.
 The country literally has everything: sea, lakes, forests, castles, mountains, even a desert, and good food.

-As a native Polish person I am very well placed to advise you on the best places to visit in Poland, that’s way beyond just Warsaw and Krakow.
-Some of these places are quite unique and most tourists never go there.
+As a native Polish person I am very well placed to advise you on the best places to visit in Poland and help craft your itinerary.
+There’s way beyond just Warsaw and Krakow, some of these places are quite unique and most tourists never go there.

 Top Places to See in Poland